 Rather than refrigerate the batter, I prefer to bake all the muffins immediately and then put the baked muffins in the freezer in small packs.

-Refrigerating the batter ... or freezing the muffins ... either way you've got a perfect quick breakfast or anytime snack on hand, one that's packed with both fiber and flavor.
+But whether refrigerating the batter, or freezing the baked muffins -- either way you've got a perfect quick breakfast or anytime snack on hand.
+One that's packed with both fiber and flavor, to boot.

-But given their "fiber bomb" super powers, I recommend eating just one of these tasty muffins a day.
-If you know what I mean.
+But given Refrigerator Bran Muffins' "fiber bomb" super powers, we recommend eating just one of these tasty muffins a day. -- If you know what we mean.

 Check out these other tasty muffins: